 - Add a video description that contains the keyword.

-- Create a video transcription.
+- Include a video transcription.

 - Optimize your video content to get as close to the top as possible (Google generally uses high-ranked clips for the featured section).